nedbat/nedbat/README.md

     for entry in data["entries"][:4]:
         when = datetime.datetime.strptime(entry['when_iso'], "%Y%m%d")
         cog.outl(f"- **[{entry['title']}]({entry['url']})** ({when:%-d %b %Y}): {entry['description_text']} *([read]({entry['url']}))*")
+    # Have to print this from in here to get the spacing right.
     cog.outl("- and [many more][blog]..")

 ]]] -->